Recommendations for Commercial Garlic-Infused Oils

 We tried repeatedly to get this company to answer our inquiries to no avail.
 Their ingredients state oil and garlic with no clarifications.

-We also recognize that you use oil in small to moderate quantities, but again, we are erring on the side of caution.
-Now, if you have a bottle of garlic oil that your digestive system has been happy with, then by all means, keep using it.
+If you have a bottle of garlic oil that your digestive system has been happy with, regardless of what is on the label, then by all means, keep using it.

 And conversely, if you are reacting to a product, whether it is certified or not, then cease using it.

 As always, we recommend that you make dietary decisions in conjunction with your medical team.